-5) Initially scheduled for February 28, the 93rd Oscar celebration has been pushed back due to the global pandemic.
+5) Initially scheduled for February 27, the 94th Oscar celebration has been pushed back.
 When will the ceremony take place and where can it be seen?

 And the answers are…

-3) Emma Thompson is the only person to win Oscars for both acting and writing.
+3) Kenneth Branagh’s ex-wife Emma Thompson is the only person to win Oscars for both acting and writing.
 Following her Best Actress victory for “Howard’s End” (1992), she received an Oscar for Best Adapted Screenplay for Jane Austen’s “Sense and Sensibility” (1995).

 4) Katharine Hepburn is the only four-time winner in the Academy’s lead acting category.
-In 1969, she shared her victory for “The Lion in Winter” with Barbra Streisand, who won for “Funny Girl.”
+In 1969, she shared her victory for “The Lion in Winter” (1968) with Barbra Streisand, who won for “Funny Girl” (1968).
 To date, it’s the only tie in this category.

 Katharine Hepburn’s four Best Actress Academy Awards — “Morning Glory” (1933), “Guess Who’s Coming to Dinner” (1967), “The Lion in Winter” (1968), and “On Golden Pond” (1981) — on display at the Smithsonian.

 5) The 94th Academy Awards will air live on Sunday, March 27 at 8 p.m.
 ET on ABC at abc.com.